 One-to-one tutoring can be supplied on an hourly basis

 £15 per hour.

 In 2007 Chris Clement-Green won the National Associations of Writer's Group short story award which encouraged her to undertake courses in creative writing and advanced creative writing with The Open University, which she passed with distinction.
 In 2013 Chris was accepted onto an MA in Creative Writing at Bath Spa University gaining a meritorial pass, and in 2014 she was offered a place at Oxford University's Summer School for creative writing.
 Chris has had many letters and articles published as well as being shortlisted and highly commended in several national short story competitions.
-She has also had her work published in several anthologies and, most recently, was asked to write an article for The New Guard Volume 5, a literary magazine published in New York at the end of September 2016.
-This was followed by a short story in Fantasia Divinity Magazine in October 2016, and Chris was also a finalist in The Women in Comedy Festival in 2016.
-Having completed her debut novel The Soft Tread of Vengeance, Chris is now working on the first of a series of crime novels - Come Join The Murder.
+She has also had her work published in several anthologies and was also asked to write an article for The New Guard Volume 5, a literary magazine published in New York in 2016.
+This was followed by a short story in Fantasia Divinity Magazine and Chris was also a finalist in The Women in Comedy Festival that year.

 Chris has taught and coached her whole life, from competitive dressage at an advanced level to training police officers from recruits to senior officers.
 Her coaching style is focussed but always fun, aiming to bring out the best in each of her writers.

 “ Your writing is exuberant and authorative – you’ve found just the right voice for the story you want to tell.
 It’s funny but sharp too, and your comic timing is impressive. ”

 “ I love your often sharp satiric tone and the sympathy you create for your characters.
 You use dialogue well and you write confidently. ”